SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-07-the-impact-of-comedy-on-sales.md

   trust you build.
 Doesn’t matter if you’re selling shoes to a Cutco sales rep or lollipops to a nun, we live in an era where any solution you provide there are at least a hundred similar.

-  Back in 2015, I worked for a tech company and every day for two straight weeks, I remember banging my head on my desk.
-At the end of each work day, I would see my name at the bottom of the sales leader board highlighted in red.
-  It was the type of red that created internal panic, that type of color that caused you to accidentally do the harlem shake when you saw it.
 coverImage: img/harlemshake.gif
 author: Rishi Mathur
 authorProfile: >-